Jeremie-Beucler/Rythm-of-thoughts/README.md

 ![Mean trajectory of deliberation functions over normalized time.](./Output/overall_trajectory_loess_preliminary.png)

 *Figure 8.
-Mean trajectory of each deliberation function across all responses.*
+Mean trajectory of each deliberation function across all responses (smoothed using a local regression smoother, LOESS).*

 ### Trajectory by Accuracy

 ![Mean trajectory of deliberation functions by response type (biased vs unbiased).](./Output/trajectory_by_response_loess_preliminary.png)

 *Figure 9.
-Mean trajectory of deliberation functions by accuracy.*
+Mean trajectory of deliberation functions by accuracy (smoothed using a local regression smoother, LOESS).*

 ---